Plagiarism Policy

 Authors serve as the final guardians of their manuscript's integrity.
 This includes verifying that all co-authored sections are original and that every data point is accurately credited.

-If AI tools are utilized during the drafting process, authors remain fully accountable for the accuracy and originality of the generated content.
+If AI tools are utilized, authors remain fully accountable for the accuracy and originality of the generated content.

 4. Global Transparency